apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Porn site user linked to Mark Robinson also praised Hitler’s Mein Kampf**
+**New York state reports 1st human case of EEE in nearly a decade**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/09/20/mark-robinson-mein-kampf-porn-posts/).
+You can read more about it [here](https://abcnews.go.com/Health/new-york-state-reports-human-case-eee/story?id\\u003d113888979).

 ## Requirements
 - Python 3.8